arthurespartinez25/mockup-creator/README.md

    	Email varchar(255) NOT NULL UNIQUE,
     );

-4.On your "New Query", insert a record in Users table by running the command below, then click "Execute".
+4.On your Query again, delete the previous command then insert a record in Users table by running the command below, and click "Execute".

 	INSERT INTO Users(UserName, Password, FirstName, LastName, Email) VALUES (